waltje/Arduino.Telnet/README.md

 ### Output and Input

-* Via `print()`, `printf()` and `println()` you can output text on the telnet server.
+* Via `print()`, `printf()`, `vsprintf()` and `println()` you can output text on the Telnet server.
-* To receive and parse input from the telnet client you can add a handler via `onInputReceived()`.
+* To receive and parse input from the Telnet client you can add a handler via `onInputReceived()`.
 * By default, the library waits for a newline character from the client, and sends data to the callback handler one line at a time.
-This behaviour can be deactivated by calling `setlineMode(false)`.
+This behavior can be deactivated by calling `setlineMode(false)`.
 * A default newline character `'\n'` is used to determine the end of a line.
 This can be overridden by by calling `setNewlineCharacter('\r')` where `'\r'` can be swapped with any character.

 ### Using stream functions

-* Alternatively, you can use the `Stream` implementation of ESPTelnet.
+* Alternatively, you can use the `Stream` implementation of Telnet.
-* This does not provide `print()` or `println()` functions, see [TelnetStreamExample](https://github.com/LennartHennigs/ESPTelnet/blob/master/examples/TelnetStreamExample/TelnetStreamExample.ino) for more details.
+* This does not provide `print()` or `println()` functions, see [TelnetStreamExample](https://github.com/waltje/Arduino.Telnet/blob/master/examples/TelnetStreamExample/TelnetStreamExample.ino) for more details.
 * You'll also find the class definition below.

 ### Using ANSI Escape Sequences 🆕

-* Please see [EscapeCodes.h](https://github.com/LennartHennigs/ESPTelnet/blob/master/src/EscapeCodes.h) for a list of constants and functions and take a look at the [AnsiExample](https://github.com/LennartHennigs/ESPTelnet/blob/master/examples/AnsiExample/AnsiExample.ino).
+* Please see [EscapeCodes.h](https://github.com/waltje/Arduino.Telnet/blob/master/src/EscapeCodes.h) for a list of constants and functions and take a look at the [AnsiExample](https://github.com/waltje/Arduino.Telnet/blob/master/examples/AnsiExample/AnsiExample.ino).
 * The functions of this class return Strings with ANSI escape sequences.
-Send these to the telnet client:
+Send these to the Telnet client:

   ``` c++
   telnet.print(ansi.cls());